 Some companies decide against a commission structure all together and opt for a bonus structure.
 When it comes to bonus vs. commission, there are several differences to note.
 For example, commission are typically paid alongside base salary pay in each pay period.
 Depending on how bonuses are set up, they may be paid with each pay period, quarterly or annually.

 In addition, both bonuses and commissions often depend on performance.
 However, bonuses are typically a fixed payment amount, while commissions may differ from rep to rep based on individual performance.

 Management by Objectives (MBOs)

 Management by Objectives, or MBOs, help employees set individual goals to work towards incentive pay.
 This is a popular tactic for non-sales or non-commission employees to earn variable pay.

 These goals are typically set by an individual employee and their manager on how they can contribute in their role and/or expand beyond their day-to-day responsibilities.
 Often, MBOs encourage collaboration and welcome innovative, creative ideas to help the company reach it's goals.

-How to Implement
+How to Implement Your Compensation Plan

 If your sales team is given opportunity that weights too heavily on incentive payment, you run the risk of encouraging reps to work independently, and perhaps shy away from taking chances for the organization.
 Too little variable performance pay and sales reps may not be inspired enough to work at high levels.